Types Of Iguana

 The Galápagos Marine Iguana

-Probably the most unique modern lizard and, sadly, one of the last marine reptiles, Marine Iguanas are only found on the remote Galápagos Islands off the coast of Ecuador.
+Probably the most unique modern lizard and, sadly, one of the last marine reptiles, Marine Iguanas, among other iguana species, are only found on the remote Galápagos Islands off the coast of Ecuador.

-These animals reside on the rocky outcrops of the islands and dive into the ocean to forage for algae in the water.
+These animals, like the Galapagos marine iguana, reside on the rocky outcrops of the islands and dive into the ocean to forage for algae in the water.

-While they mainly stay in the relatively shallow water of the island, their ability to feed consistently underwater is limited.
+While iguana species like the Galapagos marine iguana mainly stay in the relatively shallow water of the island, their ability to feed consistently underwater is limited.

 They can hold their breath for 15 to 30 minutes, but they don’t make their own body heat, so they must come to the surface in order not to freeze.